joeybeninghove/bloggy/_posts/2018-01-11-rebuilding-freshbooks-with-tailwind-css.md

 ---
+title: Rebuilding FreshBooks with Tailwind CSS
+description: Tailwind CSS Demo using FreshBooks as an example
 layout: post
-title: Rebuilding FreshBooks with Tailwind CSS
 date: 2018-01-11 18:32 -0500
-tag:
-- tailwind
-- css
-- rails
-category: blog
-author: joeybeninghove
-description: Tailwind Demo using FreshBooks as an example
 ---

 ## TL;DR